-58. Delegation of powers and functions
+53. Delegation of powers and functions

-- (1) The Council may, in writing and subject to such conditions as the Council may determine, delegate any of its powers and functions to a board, the Registrar, a committee of the Council or any other competent person. - 25 (2) A board may, in writing and subject to such conditions as it may determine, delegate any of its powers and functions under this Act or delegated by the Council in terms of subsection (1) to a committee of the board.

-- (3) The Registrar may, in writing and subject to such conditions as the Registrar may determine, delegate any of the Registrar's powers and functions under this Act or delegated by the Council in terms of subsection (1)- - (a) to any other person with appropriate knowledge and experience who is under the control of the Registrar; - (b) with the approval of the Council, to any other person. - (4) A delegation under subsection (1), (2) or (3)- - (a) does not divest the Council, the Registrar or a board of the power or function delegated and the Council, the Registrar or a board may at any time amend or set aside any decision made under the delegation; - (b) does not prevent the exercise of the power or the performance of the function by the Council, the Registrar or a board; and - (c) may be revoked by the Council, the Registrar or a board at any time. - (5) The Council, the Registrar or a board may not delegate their powers to delegate under this Act. - (6) The Council may not delegate its power to make rules in terms of section 59 of this Act.
+- (1) The Council may, in writing and subject to such conditions as the Council may determine, delegate any of its powers and functions to a professional board, the Registrar, a committee of the Council or any other competent person. - (2) A professional board may, in writing and subject to such conditions as it may determine, delegate any of its powers and functions under this Act or delegated by the Council in terms of subsection (1) to a committee of the professional board. - (3) The Registrar may, in writing and subject to such conditions as the Registrar may determine, delegate any of the Registrar's powers and functions under this Act or delegated by the Council in terms of subsection (1)- - (a) to any other person with appropriate knowledge and experience who is under the control of the Registrar; - (b) with the approval of the Council, to any other person. - (4) A delegation under subsection (1), (2) or (3)- - (a) does not divest the Council, the Registrar or the professional board of the power or function delegated and the Council, the Registrar or the professional board may at any time amend or set aside any decision made under the delegation; - (b) does not prevent the exercise of the power or the performance of the function by the Council, the Registrar or the professional board; and - (c) may be revoked by the Council, the Registrar or the professional board at any time. - (5) The Council, the Registrar and a professional board may not delegate their powers to delegate under this Act. - (6) The Council may not delegate its power to make rules in terms of section 54 of this Act.

-59. Council may make rules
+54. Council may make rules